 Medical Classification

 Medical note: This page is for general education and does not provide personal medical advice.
-If you have rapid worsening, patchy loss, scalp pain or burning, crusting, pustules, loss of follicular openings, or a smooth shiny scalp, start here: When to See a Doctor.
+If you have rapid worsening, patchy loss, scalp pain or burning, crusting, pustules, or a smooth shiny scalp, start here: When to See a Doctor.
 For the broader map, use Types of Hair Loss.

 Quick navigation